sababado/AndroidApkRename/README.md

 If debug logs are needed, use the property `showRenameLogs`.
 For example append `-DshowRenameLogs` to the build execution command.

 # Backlog
-* Name is built based on the order of the `include` array
 * provide the option to remove the full flavor name
 * Better flavor support (ex: different app name per flavor)
 * Provide a custom name to replace the entire name